Harry Kane knocks out Portsmouth and edges closer to Tottenham goal record | FA Cup

 Portsmouth are in the grip of crisis, having sacked the manager, Danny Cowley, on Monday after a run of one win in 14 League One games.
 The decision was taken in a desperate bid to rekindle the promotion dream.
 Under the caretaker, Simon Bassey, they did as well as they could have reasonably expected, but the gulf in class was too wide.

 “I try not to think about it – sometimes you can think too much,” Kane said of Greaves’ record, but he will certainly be thinking about his tally against Arsenal over the coming days.
 Kane has 14 in the fixture.
-No player has scored more in the north London derby.
+No player has scored more in north London derbies.

 Portsmouth had been determined to seize the day, to make light of the Turmoil that had enveloped them, and the 9,000 traveling fans were in full voice.
 They were encouraged by what they saw in the first half, including an early hooked volley from Reeco Hackett-Fairchild that forced Fraser Forster to push behind.